dipperalbel/llm_etl_pipeline/README.md

 ## Solution Overview

 This project focuses on extracting key information from EU project-related PDF documents.
-During the data extraction process, it was identified that the provided PDFs, particularly those related to grant projects (e.g., AMIF), do not contain specific **Technology Readiness Level (TRL)** information.
+During the data extraction process, it was identified that the provided PDFs, AMIF grant projects, do not contain specific **Technology Readiness Level (TRL)** information.
 While TRL is a common concept in Horizon EU projects, the documents only offered generic definitions (TRL 1 to 9) without project-specific details.
 Attempts to extract TRL data, including leveraging LLM AI models (gemini), proved unsuccessful and led to hallucinations.
-For AMIF, it is not a practice to indicate TLR.
+For AMIF grant projects, it is not practice to indicate TLR.

 Consequently, the solution prioritizes the extraction of available and reliable data points: